adamjorr/somatic-variation/README.md

 ```

 ###Stampy
 Stampy requires the user to register before downloading the software.
 Visit [this link](http://www.well.ox.ac.uk/software-download-registration) to do so.
 Once this is done, use the link provided in the registration email to download the archive.
-Extract it, then build the software with make.
+Extract it, enter the directory, then build the software with make.
 ```bash
 make
 ```